 I’m pretty sure I’ve pronounced pho incorrectly for years.
 During my pre blogging days, it was less about the facts and more about the flavour.

 To be honest though, I do want to pronounce it correctly to be respectful to the people who invented it, but it’s still very much about the flavour for me personally.

 A few years ago, I was visiting a buddy of mine and he told me his daughter loved the soup.
 He pronounced it “fuh”.
 I considered correcting him because i’d never heard it pronounced that way, but then discovered his family ate this soup frequently and had learned the correct pronunciation, so I kept my mouth shut.
 Oops… looks like I’d been wrong all along!
 I had always pronounced it as “foe”.

 Pho originated in Vietnam, and is incredibly popular there.
 It’s one of the most popular street foods in the country.
-Pho is delicious and it’s not surprising that it’s become very popular in many parts of the world.
-Soups like this are often served for lunch or dinner in the western side of the world.
-Pho is actually quite popular for breakfast in Vietnam.
+Pho is so good, and I’m not surprised that Pho has become so popular in many other parts of the world.
+Pho is often served for lunch or dinner in the western side of the world, however it’s actually quite popular for breakfast in Vietnam.
 And why not?
 It’s hearty, nutritious, cheap and delicious—the perfect way to start the day.

 How does our recipe stack up to authentic pho?

 The foundation of pho is broth, noodles, herbs, spices and meat.
 The meat is usually beef or chicken.
 Herbs and spices vary from recipe to recip too.